khyzhun/khyzhun/README.md

 -->
 # Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"> I'm Alexander Khyzhun,

-🚀 A modern Android Engineer with 6+ years of experience in software development on commercial projects, who is always one step ahead of trends.
+🚀 A modern Android Developer with 6+ years of experience in software development on commercial projects

 📚 Being passionate about continuous learning, I quickly adapt to new libraries, conceptions, and programming languages.

-😎 Able to create, elaborate, and neat user interfaces based on modern design principles as well as concise, effective business logic.
+😎 Able to create, elaborate, and neat UI based on modern design principles as well as concise, effective business logic.

 <!--
 My name is Alexander Khyzhun and I'm a software engineer from Ukraine.
 You can find me on [![Twitter][1.2]][1],  or on [![LinkedIn][3.2]][3].